San Mateo Atenco: Transportation

+Geography

 Agriculture

 The type of soil in the municipality is temporal and the regions near the Lerma River are slimy.
 The principal agricultural products are 80 percent corn, 10 percent fava bean, 5 percent bean, 3 percent vegetables and 2 percent oats.
 Cattle raising has fallen considerably because of the drying of the lagoon.
 The demographic explosion does not allow people to have stables.
 The principal products are: bovine, porcine, equine and birds.

 Commerce

 In San Mateo Atenco for more than 80 years the most important work source has been the production of footwear.
 Another important activity is fishing.
 The principal commercial organization is “Union de productores de zapatos de San Mateo”.
 The principal industry is the footwear industry.
 There are factories and workshops dedicated to the production of footwear.